spencersmith24/cw2-git-advanced/README.md

 ### Committing and merging
 Make a change on the `first` branch—write some arbitrary text into the file _scratch.txt_.
 Commit that change, and `git switch master` to get back onto the master branch.
 Notice that _scratch.txt_ has updated in your working tree and no longer contains the text that you wrote, as you wrote it on the `first` branch.<br>Use `git merge first` to merge the changes back into master, and you've successfully merged a branch!

+### Deleting branches
+Now that you've merged the `first` branch into `master`, you can delete it to keep your branches clean by using `git branch -d first`.